Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Introduction

-However, when stability and semistability of sheaves do not coincide, the above methods do not suffice and new techniques are required in order to define generalized DT invariants (or gDT for short) counting semistable sheaves.
-A main obstacle is that strictly semistable sheaves can have more automorphisms beyond scaling and, as a result, the stacks $\mM^{ss}(\gamma)$ parameterizing semistable sheaves are generally Artin and no longer Deligne-Mumford (after rigidifying $\bC^*$-scaling, cf. Subsection~\ref{Subsection 5.3}), which is necessary for the machinery of perfect obstruction theory and virtual cycles to apply.
+However, when stability and semistability of sheaves do not coincide, the above methods do not suffice and new techniques are required in order to define generalized DT invariants counting semistable sheaves.
+A main obstacle is that strictly semistable sheaves can have more automorphisms beyond $\bC^\ast$-scaling and, as a result, the stacks $\mM^{ss}(\gamma)$ parameterizing semistable sheaves are generally Artin and no longer Deligne--Mumford (after rigidifying $\bC^*$-scaling, cf. Subsection~\ref{Subsection 5.3}).
+This is necessary for the standard machinery of perfect obstruction theory and virtual cycles to apply.

-In \cite{JoyceSong}, Joyce and Song constructed gDT invariants of moduli stacks $\mM^{ss}(\gamma)$ taking advantage of the above motivic behaviour and using motivic Hall algebras to generalize the right-hand side of \eqref{Behrend identity}.
-Their gDT invariant is easy to work with and amenable to computation.
-Their approach also works for moduli stacks of semistable complexes.
-However, the proof of the deformation invariance of the constructed invariants is indirect and proceeds via wall-crossing to a stable pairs theory where semistability and stability coincide and thus a virtual cycle exists.
-Kontsevich and Soibelman \cite{KontSoibel} have also defined motivic gDT invariants using similar ideas.
+In \cite{JoyceSong}, Joyce and Song constructed generalized DT invariants of moduli stacks $\mM^{ss}(\gamma)$ taking advantage of the above motivic behaviour and using motivic Hall algebras to obtain a generalization of the right-hand side of \eqref{Behrend identity}.
+Their DT invariant is easy to work with and amenable to computation.
+However, the proof of its deformation invariance is indirect and proceeds via wall-crossing to a stable pairs theory where semistability and stability coincide and thus a virtual cycle exists.
+Kontsevich and Soibelman \cite{KontSoibel} have also defined motivic generalized DT invariants using similar ideas.
 We also mention the related work of Behrend and Ronagh \cite{BehRon1, BehRon2}.

-In \cite{KLS}, the authors develop a new direct approach towards defining gDT invariants of such a moduli stack $\mM^{ss}(\gamma)$.
-Their method adapts Kirwan's partial desingularization procedure \cite{Kirwan} to define an invariant as the degree of a zero-dimensional virtual cycle in an associated Deligne-Mumford stack $\tilde{\mM}$.
-The constructed invariant is called the gDT invariant via Kirwan blowups (or DTK invariant for short) and is a direct generalization of the left-hand side of \eqref{Behrend identity}.
+In \cite{KLS}, the authors develop a new direct approach towards defining generalized DT invariants of such a moduli stack $\mM^{ss}(\gamma)$.
+Their method adapts Kirwan's partial desingularization procedure \cite{Kirwan} to define an invariant as the degree of a zero-dimensional virtual cycle in an associated Deligne--Mumford stack $\tilde{\mM}$.
+The constructed invariant is called the generalized DT invariant via Kirwan blowups (or DTK invariant for short) and is a direct generalization of the left-hand side of \eqref{Behrend identity}.
 By the usual properties of virtual cycles, they establish the deformation invariance of DTK invariants.

+We make a final comment on the need for orientation data in the above approaches.
+Since motivic DT invariants are more refined, Kontsevich and Soibelman do need to assume the existence of such data to define their invariants.
+This assumption has been recently proved to hold in \cite{JoyUpOrient}.
+Orientation data are not necessary for the definition of numerical generalized DT invariants given in \cite{JoyceSong} and \cite{KLS}.
+This will be the case for the DTK invariant defined in this paper as well.